ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 > [!NOTE]
 > *Forking* refers to the process of creating a copy of the repository in your GitHub account.
 This allows you to
-> make
-> changes to the codebase without affecting the upstream codebase, while also allowing you to contribute to the
+> make changes to the codebase without affecting the upstream codebase, while also allowing you to contribute to the
-> upstream
-> repository.
+> upstream repository.

+#### GitHub Actions Secrets

 For CI/CD to work, make sure to add the following secrets to your repository: